breuleux/hrepr/README.md

 <img src="https://raw.githubusercontent.com/breuleux/hrepr/master/images/hrepr1.png" width="400px"><img src="https://raw.githubusercontent.com/breuleux/hrepr/master/images/hrepr2.png" width="400px">

-I suggest studying the two example files to learn `hrepr`:
+I suggest studying the example file to learn `hrepr`:

 * `python examples/exhibit.py > exhibit.html` (and then view the HTML file)
-* `python examples/pretty.py`

 Also see the Jupyter notebook at `examples/Basics.ipynb`, but keep in mind that GitHub can't display it properly because of the injected styles/scripts.